Fast and Consistent Algorithm for the Latent Block Model: Introduction

 \section{Introduction}

 Block clustering methods aim at clustering rows and columns of a matrix simultaneously to form homogeneous blocks.
-There are a lot of applications of this method: genomics \citep{hedenfalk2001gene,jagalur2007analyzing}, recommendation system \citep{bennett2007netflix,shan2008bayesian}, archeology \citep{govaert1983classification} or sociology \citep{hartigan1975Clustering,keribin2014estimation,wyse2010block} for example.
-Among the methods proposed to solve this question, the Latent Block Model or LBM \citep{govaert2003clustering} provides a chessboard structure induced by the classification of the rows and the classification of the columns.
-In this model, we suppose that a population of $\n$ observations described with $\dd$ binary variables of the same nature is available.
-Saying that the binary variables are of the same nature means that it is possible to code them in the same (and natural) way.
-This assumption is needed to ensure that decomposing the dataset in a block structure makes sense.
+There are a lot of applications of this method: genomics \citep{hedenfalk2001gene,jagalur2007analyzing}, recommender systems \citep{bennett2007netflix,shan2008bayesian}, archeology \citep{govaert1983classification}, sociology \citep{hartigan1975Clustering,keribin2014estimation,wyse2010block} or network \citep{barbillon2017stochastic,bouveyron2018stochastic} for example.
+Among the methods proposed to solve this question, the Latent Block Model (LBM) \citep{govaert2003clustering} provides a chessboard structure induced by the classification of the rows and the classification of the columns.
+In this model, it is assumed that a sample of $\n$ individuals is collected, which contains the observation of $\dd$ binary variables of the same nature.
+Saying that the binary variables are of the same nature means that it is possible to encode them in the same (and natural) way.
+This assumption is needed to ensure that decomposing the dataset in a block structure makes sense and \cite{laclau2017co} shows the equivalence between searching for a classification in the LBM and solving an optimal transport problem.
+In the case where the rows and columns represent the same individuals, we generally speak instead of \textit{Stochastic Block Model} \citep{barbillon2017stochastic,bouveyron2018stochastic,tabouy2020variational}.
+However, in the case where the matrices are not symmetric, \cite{keribin2021cluster} shows that it may be more interesting to use the LBM model rather than the SBM model.
+Although this model is very similar, we will not discuss it in this article.